jrdeslippe/perfportsite/docs/perfport/measurements/knl.md

 <center><img src="/perfport/measurements/advisor4.png" width=500></center>

-Clink on the Roofline bar on the left to switch to the roofline view.
+Click on the Roofline bar on the left to switch to the roofline view.
 This view shows the measured rooflines of the system and the loops of the application in the cache-aware roofline.

-*While the above documents how to use Intel Advisor to gather L1-roofline data, you can contact NERSC consultants at consult@nersc.gov for information on experimental DRAM roofline capbilities.
+*By default, the documentation above describes how to use Intel Advisor to gather L1-roofline data (that is where the AI is defined based on L1 data traffic), you can contact NERSC consultants at consult@nersc.gov for information on experimental DRAM roofline capabilities.